This user has not added any information to their profile yet.

 In 2015 I came second (out of about 200) in Geisteswissenschaften International's competition for non-fiction translation from German, and in 2018 I was selected to take part in New Books in German's scheme for emerging literary translators.

-As well as translating books, I prepare samples for literary agents in Sweden, Finland, Germany and Switzerland, and write reader reports for Anglophone publishers.
+I also translate samples for literary agents in Sweden, Finland, Germany and Switzerland, and write reader's reports for English-speaking publishers.
 I have contributed translations and reviews to journals including the European Literature Network's Riveter magazine, the Swedish Book Review, the Baltic Sea Library, the Short Story Project, No Man's Land, the Cordite Poetry Review, and Litro.
 The translations I enjoy most are those requiring imagination, creativity and sensitivity to style, tone and register.

 My source languages are Swedish, Dutch, German, French and Spanish, and I also read Danish, Norwegian and Portuguese.

-I am a full member of the UK Society of Authors / Translators' Association.
+I am a full member of the UK Society of Authors / Translators' Association and of the Swedish Översättarcentrum.